vphilippon/Chess_Online/README.md

 Chess_Online
 ============

-C++ &amp; SDL Chess game playable over network, on both Windows and Linux (haven't tested MAC).
+C++ &amp; SDL Chess game playable over network, on both Windows and Linux.
-Comment and function names are in french.
+Comments and functions names are in french.
+Feel free to contribute!